 However, the straight poles give this tent a tall center height and vertical walls which can catch in windy weather.

 We would be cautious about taking the tent out into any high winds.
 Some campers reported issues with poles bending in storms but on the whole, the consensus seems to suggest that the tent will be fine in moderate winds.

 How is it for summer camping?

-Some larger tents can struggle with the heat, but the WeatherMaster comes with plenty of ventilation to keep the tent cool.
+Some larger tents can struggle with the heat – particularly when you’re packing more than a few people into a tent.
+But the WeatherMaster tent comes with plenty of ventilation to keep the tent cool.

 The sufficient airflow is thanks to the tent’s mesh roof and large windows on either side to ensure maximum circulation.

 You should leave the window flaps down and open doors while there is no wind and sunny conditions.
 In this way, you can enjoy a cool breeze which runs through all corners of the tent.